Hypermobility Syndrome (cont.)

-- What is the outlook (prognosis) for those affected by joint hypermobility syndrome?
+- What is the prognosis for those affected by joint hypermobility syndrome?

 - Find a local Orthopedic Surgeon in your town

 Because the joints are capable of excessive motion in people with the joint hypermobility syndrome, they are susceptible to injury.
 Symptoms of the joint hypermobility syndrome include pain in the knees, fingers, hips, and elbows.
-There is a higher incidence of dislocation and sprains of involved joints.
-Scoliosis (curvature of the spine) occurs more frequently in people with hypermobile joints.
+There is a higher incidence of joint dislocation and sprains of involved joints.
+Scoliosis (curvature of the spine) occurs more frequently in people with hypermobile joints and can lead to back pain.
 Joint hypermobility tends to decrease with aging as we become naturally less flexible.